jeremytammik/tbc/a/2054_boolean_alternative.md

 The development team are aware of these issues.
-[Boolean operation fail](https://forums.autodesk.com/t5/revit-api-forum/boolean-operation-fail/m-p/12839281) is an exhaustive and long-ongoing discussions on the topic including a suggestion by Tommy [@tommy.stromhaug](https://forums.autodesk.com/t5/user/viewprofilepage/user-id/4635064) Strømhaug for a non-trivial workaround using [OpenCascade](https://dev.opencascade.org/).
+[Boolean operation fail](https://forums.autodesk.com/t5/revit-api-forum/boolean-operation-fail/m-p/12839281) is an exhaustive and long-ongoing discussion of the topic including a suggestion by Tommy [@tommy.stromhaug](https://forums.autodesk.com/t5/user/viewprofilepage/user-id/4635064) Strømhaug for a non-trivial workaround using [OpenCascade](https://dev.opencascade.org/).